Off the Grid

 Off the Grid, just outside of Sperryville, VA, is one of the most eco-friendly restaurants in the country.
 In our effort to produce climate-friendly food we are 100% solar-powered, and strive for zero waste and carbon-neutral operations.

 On the Farm: Fresh eggs, honey, and seasonal produce.
-The on-site small-scale farm is where you will find hens and ducks for free-range eggs, retired goats, an apiary for honey production and gardens for year round produce, herbs, and edible flowers.
+The on-site small-scale farm is where you will find hens for free-range eggs, an apiary for honey production and gardens for year round produce, herbs, and edible flowers.

 We practice carbon-reduction farming by working the soil in no-till methods, plant rotation and planting carbon-friendly crops.

 Our pasture-raised chicken and pork, come from local farms that meet our standards for sustainability and humane farming practices, while vegan and vegetarian items feature prominently on the menu.